 In 1933 the NSDAP established the organisation Schönheit der Arbeit, [Beauty of Labour] with the aim of improving not only physical working environments but also the efficiency of German industry, administration and commerce, and which aside from producing brochures, films and books on contemporary work practices, workplace ergonomics or office design, also promoted and encouraged standardisation of office spaces and office furniture, something blatantly, shamelessly, taken on from the efficiency through standardisation of which the Modernists were so fond.
-Design of the Third Reich also presents cutlery and crockery commissioned by Schönheit der Arbeit for works canteens; cutlery and crockery showing a tendency towards a rational, functional, typological design, the crockery produced by Rosenthal Munich, in all probability, designed by Heinrich Löffelhardt, but for all indicating the all-pervasive reach of the NSDAP.
+Similarly Design of the Third Reich presents cutlery and crockery commissioned by Schönheit der Arbeit for works canteens; cutlery and crockery showing a tendency towards a rational, functional, typological design that would have appeared familiar to inter-War Functionalist Modernists, and which helps underscore the all-pervasive reach of the NSDAP.

 A reach that also extended into the homes of 1930s Germany.
-Unless we missed them Design of the Third Reich doesn’t present any of the NSDAP’s Christmas tree decorations, does however feature, and amongst other stratagems, a series of magazines explaining to both lays and craftspeople what “good form” is, and objects of home accessories and furnishing including an armchair simply identified as an “Armchair in NS-Landhausstil” and an object which raises the ever thorny question of can one appreciate something by someone or something totally abhorrent?
+Unless we missed them Design of the Third Reich doesn’t present any of the NSDAP’s Christmas tree decorations, does however feature, and amongst other stratagems, a series of magazines explaining to both lays and craftspeople what gute Form is, and objects of home accessories and furnishing which, one presumes, correspond to such, including an armchair simply identified as an “Armchair in NS-Landhausstil” and an object which raises the ever thorny question of can one appreciate something by someone or something totally abhorrent?
 Can one separate the creator from the work, or are the two one of the same?
 Can one disassociate the content and message of a work from the appreciation of a work?
-What is our position on an early 1930s armchair which is without question one of the most engaging, logical, satisfying, appealing, and modern, 1930s armchairs we’ve ever seen.
+What is our position on an early 1930s armchair which is without question one of the most engaging, logical, satisfying, appealing, and contemporary, 1930s armchairs we’ve ever seen.
 But one designed, produced and distributed in service of the NSDAP and the furthering of their wicked, despicable völkische ideology.
 Can one like it?
 We can.
 We do.
 To paraphrase George Orwell’s opinion of Salvador Dalí, consider it “a good chair from disgusting human beings.”1

 Disgusting human beings who didn’t stop at furthering their wicked, despicable völkische ideology through chairs, but who also turned increasingly to aggression and mass murder.